MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 **Ensure to hold the IMU device still until an object appears on the screen.
 This is the program performing a calibration for gyroscope offset.**

-### MATLAB Visualizer
-Connect an IMU device as outlined in the Arduino section.
-Upload the sketch located in `Visualizer/arduinoSketch`.
-This sketch simply transmits the raw byte data from the sensor over a serial connection.

 ## Future Ideas
 * RPi C++ Version
 * Add quaternion angle representation